 A little context about life in China

 China is currently governed by the Chinese Communist Party (CCP).
-While officially organized based on democratic centralism (meaning that political decisions are reached via a vote that binds the whole party), regular citizens of China are not able to create change for themselves through voting like we have here in the USA.
+While officially organized based on democratic centralism (meaning that political decisions are reached via a vote that binds the whole party), regular citizens of China are not able to create change for themselves through voting as we have here in the USA.

 In fact, the CCP regime is incredibly oppressive in its effort to create well-managed citizens.
 Examples of policies are: